 Geological surveyors engage with urban planners, engineers and other development professionals.
-They can work in offices developing reports as well as often traveling to onsite locations to survey the landscape.
+They can work in offices developing reports as well as often travel to onsite locations to survey the landscape.

 Geological surveyors require an extensive knowledge of mineral economics, mineral properties and land use planning legislation.
 They will also benefit from: